sendgrid/sendgrid-csharp/USAGE.md

 **This endpoint allows you to create a new link branding.**

-Email link branding allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.
+Email link brandings allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.

 For more information, please see our [User Guide](https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-link-branding/).